-- Works on Windows, Linux, FreeBSD and more.
+- Works on Windows, Linux, FreeBSD, and more.

-28. Web VMStat – System Statistics Monitoring
+8. Web VMStat – System Statistics Monitoring

-29. PHP Server Monitoring
+9. PHP Server Monitoring

-Unlike the other tools on this list, PHP Server Monitoring is a web script written in PHP that helps you to manage you websites and hosts easily, it supports MySQL database and is released under GPL 3 or later.
+Unlike the other tools on this list, PHP Server Monitoring is a web script written in PHP that helps you to manage your websites and hosts easily, it supports MySQL database and is released under GPL 3 or later.